 If something like this is correct, the gap between creation and creature is closed.
 There is no distance whatever between us and God, hence we need not invent a causative process or nexus to fill the imagined void.
 Yet we are not made parts of God, or descriptive modifications of him—any more than the content of a thought would be a part of a predicate of a thinker.
 Rather, the relation is analogous to that between a story and its author or a song and its composer.
 The world has its existence in God, but God is in no way composed or constituted by the world.
 A second upshot of this view is that any remaining vestiges of conflict between God’s activity as creator and the operation of secondary causes is wiped away.
 They are not even the same sort of process.
 God’s creative activity is not a determining condition of the being of the world, but an endeavor in which he himself serves as the foundation of reality, the source in which we live, and move, and have our being.
 That, of course, is as it should be, and it is in keeping with the idea that God is completely involved with his creatures, that his providential care extends immediately and comprehensively to all that exists. (pp. 44-45)

 I have quoted McCann on divine creation at length, because his understanding of the creatio ex nihilo undergirds everything he says about divine eternity.
 Banish from your imagination all deistic ghosts.
 God is not a watchmaker who gets things started and then steps back to watch how things work out.
 He wills into being every being in their energetic, causative, and temporal states.
 When God commands “Let their be light,” we should not think of the light as subsequently appearing in serial fashion, like an effect following its cause.
 The light is the content of the divine fiat.
 “In the very command itself,” McCann explains, “the appearance of light was achieved” (p.
 43).
-Hence even the notions of God observing or perceiving the world are excluded.
+Hence even the notion of God observing or perceiving the world is excluded.
 God does not observe, he creates; and in this eternal act he knows all he is making.
 The union between Creator and creature is more intimate than we can conceive.

 If God is the ontological source and ground of the universe, and if time signifies a dimension of created reality, then it becomes clear why, for McCann, divine eternity is properly defined as timelessness: to describe God as temporal would be equivalent to saying that he is a creature.
 It would be a confusion of categories.
 (Regarding speculation on deity and absolute time, he comes close to suggesting that it’s mythology.)
 Following biblical usage, atemporalist preachers will continue to speak of God as enjoying an everlasting life—comprehending the past once lived, the present now being lived, and the future that will be lived—and continue to proclaim God’s datable acts in history; but if asked to explain themselves, they will provide the necessary qualifications: